If you’ve had collections listed on your credit report, then you know it can drop your FICO score significantly.

 2. Dispute the account with the Credit Bureau even if it’s accurate

-The Credit Bureau will launch an investigation and has 30 days to verify the account belongs to you or it must be deleted from your report.
+The Credit Bureau will launch an investigation and has 30 days to verify the account belongs to you, or it must be deleted from your report.
 This is the basic principle behind credit repair companies.

 You may be able to get 50% or more of your medical collections removed from your report simply by disputing them.
-Other types of accounts less frequently deleted, but getting half of them deleted is not uncommon.
+Other types of accounts are less frequently deleted, but getting half of them deleted is not uncommon.

-3. Try to set up a “Pay for Delete”
+3. Try to set up a “Pay for Delete.”

-If steps 1 and 2 don’t work and you’re not able to get collections deleted, the next step is to try and negotiate a pay for delete.
+If steps 1 and 2 don’t work and you’re not able to get collections deleted, the next step is to negotiate a pay for delete.
 This is when a collection company agrees to remove a collection account from your credit report if you pay off the balance.

 The Credit Bureaus have cracked down on collection agencies allowing pay for deletes.
 Credit Bureaus don’t like this type of practice, and many creditors no longer allow this.
 But there are still many debt collectors that will remove collections from your report.

 It’s worth asking if they will do this for you.
 If so, it’s the easiest way to get collection accounts removed.

 Click here to view a sample pay for delete letter